grz0zrg/fsynth/documentation/mk/docs/concept.md

 Fragment provides a uniquely approach to sound synthesis and composition with the capability to generate audio and visuals in real-time and at the same time.

-A vast range of sound and music can be created with fine control over harmonic content and spatial dynamics.
+A vast range of sounds and music can be created with fine control over harmonic content and spatial dynamics.

 ### Visuals